gravitational/teleport/rfd/0018-centos-6-eol.md

   be available for Teleport 6.0+, to give them as much notice of this change as possible.

 Teleport 5.x
-- We wil continue to build CentOS 6 binaries with security fixes for all released Teleport 5.x versions.
+- We will continue to build CentOS 6 binaries with security fixes for all released Teleport 5.x versions.
 - We will continue to support Teleport 5.x on CentOS 6 [until November 2021 as per our FAQ](https://goteleport.com/teleport/docs/faq/).